SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ## Application Migration Service (MGN) or Server Migration Service (SMS)

 Server migration connector is downloaded as a virtual appliance into on-prem vSphere or Hyper-V setup

+AWS Application Migration Service is same as CloudEndure Migration or Server Migration Service (SMS)

 ## Database Migration Service (DMS) and Schema Conversion Tool (SCT)